Tricks to add flavor to paella

 How to prepare a good stock for paella

-Adding a small amount of hydrated and blended ñora pepper will provide depth and a slightly sweet touch.
+Adding a small amount of hydrated and blended ñora pepper will bring depth and a gentle sweet note.

-A dash of garlic-infused oil can enhance the whole dish without overshadowing the starring role of the seafood.
+A dash of garlic-infused oil can enhance the whole dish without overpowering the seafood.

 How to add more flavour to a meat and chicken paella

 Browning the meat well before adding the rice is essential.
-That initial searing generates reactions that intensify the final flavour.
+That first sear creates flavour-building reactions that intensify the taste of the final dish.

-Another option is to add fresh rosemary during the last minutes of cooking, as it provides a very pleasant Mediterranean aroma and slightly modifies the flavour of our paella, always in moderation so that the rosemary does not end up dominating the taste of the dish.
+Another good option is to add fresh rosemary during the last minutes of cooking.
+It brings a subtle Mediterranean aroma and can enhance the flavour of your paella when used in moderation.

 Common mistakes that affect the flavour of paella

-Avoiding certain mistakes is just as important as applying good tricks.
-Many flavour problems come from basic errors during preparation.
+Avoiding common mistakes is just as important as using the right techniques.
+Many flavour problems come from simple errors during the cooking process.

 Avoid excess salt and improper use of stock

-If the stock is already salted, adding more salt without tasting can ruin the balance of the dish.
-It is always better to adjust at the end than to overdo it at the beginning.
-Take advantage of the stock cooking process to adjust the salt, whether preparing your homemade stock or adding water to your sofrito to make the stock for your paella.
+If the stock is already salted, adding more salt without tasting first can throw off the balance of the whole dish.
+It is always better to adjust at the end than to over-season at the beginning.
+Use the stock-making process to fine-tune the salt level, whether you are preparing homemade stock or building flavour directly in the paella pan.

-It is also important to respect the proper proportion between rice and stock to avoid a bland or overly concentrated paella.
-If you have doubts about this last point, we recommend visiting our blog post "How much water should I add to my paella?"
+It is also essential to respect the right ratio of rice to stock.
+Too much liquid can leave the paella bland, while too little can make it overly concentrated.
+If you have doubts about this, we recommend visiting our blog post "How much water should I add to my paella?"

 Why is it important not to stir the paella during cooking?

-Once the rice has been added and spread evenly, it should not be stirred.
-Stirring the rice breaks the grain structure and releases excess starch, altering the final texture and making it pastier instead of producing loose rice.
+Once the rice has been added and spread evenly across the paella pan, it should not be stirred.
+Stirring breaks the grain structure and releases excess starch, changing the final texture and making the rice heavier and less separate.

-In addition, not touching the rice allows the socarrat to form properly and ensures even cooking across the entire surface.
-Therefore, avoid stirring the rice unless it is absolutely necessary.
+Leaving the rice untouched also allows the socarrat to form properly and helps the paella cook evenly across the entire surface.
+For that reason, do not stir the rice unless it is absolutely necessary.

 Conclusion

-Achieving a flavourful paella is the result of combining good ingredients with careful technique.
-A well-worked sofrito, a quality stock or fish stock, proper heat control, and respect for the rice cooking process are the pillars that make the difference.
+A flavourful paella comes from combining quality ingredients with careful technique.
+A well-made sofrito, a rich stock or fish stock, proper heat control, and respecting the rice cooking process are the foundations of a truly great paella.

-By applying these tricks and avoiding the most common mistakes, you will be able to enhance the flavour of your paellas and achieve a balanced, aromatic rice dish full of nuances.
-In the end, the best paella is not only the one that follows a recipe, but the one that takes care of every detail during its preparation.
+By applying these practical tips and avoiding the most common mistakes, you will be able to make paella with deeper flavour, better aroma, and a more balanced finish.
+In the end, the best paella is not just the one that follows a recipe, but the one that gets every detail right.